thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 > the importance of openness or closedness to the environment as a means of distinguishing living organisms from inanimate objects. [...] any living entity survives by importing into itself certain types of material from its environment, transforming these in accordance with its own system characteristics and exporting other types back into the environment.
 By this process, the organism [...] becomes capable of attaining stability in a time-independent steady state — a necessary condition of adaptability to environmental variance.
 >
-> ... openness to the environment of a steady state maintains the capacity of the organism for work, without which adaptability--and hence survival--would be impossible.
+> ... **openness to the environment of a steady state maintains the capacity of the organism for work, without which** adaptability--and hence **survival--would be impossible**.
 >
 > -- Emery & Trist, [*Causal Texture of Organizational Environments*](http://www.moderntimesworkplace.com/archives/ericsess/sessvol3/GEMTRCAUp53.pdf), 1965